mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 repeating commands) and tab key (or Ctrl-I) (for completing commands and filenames) will speed up your work at the command line greatly.

-### <a name=01>Basic Operations</a>
+### <a name='a_bo'>Basic Operations</a>

-#### <a name=02>Generate a wallet (offline computer):</a>
+#### <a name='a_gw'>Generate a wallet (offline computer):</a>

 *NOTE: Beginning with v0.8.8, MMGen supports a “default wallet” feature.
 After creating your wallet, MMGen will prompt you to make it your default.
 If you answer 'y', the wallet will be stored in your MMGen data directory and used for all future commands that require a wallet or other seed source.*

-*If you don't want your MMGen wallet stored in your MMGen data directory, then you may not to want to use this feature.
-Otherwise, it's recommended, as it saves you from having to type your wallet on the command line.*
+*You may not want this feature if you plan to store your MMGen wallet in another location than your MMGen data directory.
+Otherwise, it's recommended, as it frees you from having to type your wallet on the command line.*

 *The following examples suppose that you've chosen to use a default wallet.
-Bear in mind that if you hadn't, the wallet would need to be specified as an argument to all commands where it's relevant.*
+Bear in mind that in the absence of a default wallet, the path to a wallet file or other seed source needs to be included in all commands where it's applicable.*

 On your offline computer, generate a wallet: